E Line (Los Angeles Metro): Operations

 On Metro Rail's internal timetables, the E Line is called line 804.
 Before the opening of the Regional Connector, it was line 806.

 Maintenance facilities

-The E Line is operated out of two divisions, Metro's term for train maintenance and storage facilities.
+The E Line is operated out of two divisions, Metro's term for transit maintenance and storage facilities.

 Division 14 is located east of Stewart Street and north of Exposition Boulevard in Santa Monica between and stations.
 The facility opened in 2016 with the completion of Phase 2.

 Division 21 is located at 1800 Baker Street between Elysian Park and the Los Angeles River in Chinatown between and stations on the A Line.
 The facility opened in 2003 for the first phase of the Gold Line.

 Rolling stock

 The E Line operates trains with three cars on weekdays and two on weekends, except for weekend days with major events in Expo Park.
 The line currently uses one type of light rail vehicle; the Kinki Sharyo P3010.

 Metro says that it takes 47 light rail vehicles to provide the maximum service on the E Line with 3-car trains running at 6-minute headways.